Please email email@example.com if you require a bespoke item.

 Providing and managing your access to Our Site;

 Personalising and tailoring your experience on Our Site;

-Supplying you with email newsletters, alerts that you have subscribed to (you may unsubscribe or opt-out at any time by writing to email@example.com;
+Supplying you with information by email or post that you have opted-in to (you may unsubscribe or opt-out at any time by writing to firstname.lastname@example.org;

-With your permission and/or where permitted by law, We may also use your data for marketing purposes which may include contacting you by email andtelephone ortext messageorpostwith information, news and offers on Our productsand services.
-We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003, as amended in 2004, 2011 and 2015.
+With your permission or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email, telephone,text message or post with information, news, and offers on our products and services.
+You will not be sent any unlawful marketing or spam.
+We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out.

 Access to your account is information is limited to those who need access for the performance of their job.